Check network-io

 States

-• WARN or CRIT if the throughput over the last n measured values is above a certain percentage, compared to the all time maximum throughput of this interface.
+• WARN or CRIT if the throughput over the last n measured values exceeds the specified percentage of the all-time maximum throughput.

 Perfdata / Metrics